Showing posts with label coleslaw. Show all posts

 St. Patrick's Day is the time to dress in green and put on your yarmulke?
 That's if you're combining the cuisines of the Emerald Isle and the Promised Land.
 And you'll feel like you've found that leprechaun pot o'gold at the end of the Western Wall when you try my luscious Jewish recipes using Irish Corned Beef, that's now on sale this week, just like the loaded deli classic Corned Beef Sandwich pictured below.

 I like traditional Irish Corned Beef and Cabbage, and it's easy enough to make, but for the money, I like my Corned Beef between 2 slices of rye and topped with a cabbage Coleslaw, Jewish deli-style.
-So just keep on reading to see my tasty recipes below for Deli Corned Beef and Homemade Pastrami.
+So just keep on reading to see my tasty recipes below for Easy Deli Corned Beef and Easy Homemade Pastrami.

 Easy Corned Beef Recipe - VIDEO